NestJS-Microservices-Backend/orders-ms/README.md

 ## Description

 This microservice is part of a larger backend system.
 Its primary responsibility is to handle all order-related operations, including creation, retrieval (with pagination), and status changes.
 It uses Prisma as its ORM for database interactions with PostgreSQL and is designed to be run in a containerized environment using Docker.
+It communicates with other services via TCP.

 ## Table of Contents